caner-cetin/A10cipher/README.md

 options:
  Removed args, just fire main.py, or exe file.
 ```
-well... this was a meme alphabet and cipher that mistakenly created because of some small fuckups in hill 2x2 matrix decryption, and every encrypted text was decrypted to AAAAAAA.
+well... this was a meme alphabet and cipher that mistakenly created because of some small **profanity** in hill 2x2 matrix decryption, and every encrypted text was decrypted to AAAAAAA.

 I implemented a morse alphabet, that is translated to A10 cipher.
 For example:
 "A" is equal to: Aa0AAA